pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 16
 NEXT SLIDE -- robust tracklets

 How do we obtain the robust tracklets?
-We trained a classifier that scores the similarity of each pair of tracklets between consecutive frames.
+We trained a classifier that scores the similarity of each pair of cells between consecutive frames.
 In this classifier we reuse the feature vector computed by the detection module.
 Then, we select only pairs of cells that symmetrically match.
 This means that a cell from frame A is most similar to cell from frame B, and the cell from frame B is also most similar to cell A in the previous frame.
 Additionally, we only select matches if the match score is above a high threshold.

 NEXT SLIDE -- linking hypothesis